yws-coder123/trae-memory-bank/docs/optimization-journey.md

    - Documentation rigor should scale with task complexity
    - Simple tasks need streamlined processes

-2. **Creative Work Needs Space**
+2. **Creative Work Needs Structure and Enforcement**
-   - Creative phases require uninterrupted thinking
+   - Creative thinking benefits from systematic frameworks
-   - Creative work should be properly documented after completion
-   - Excessive process can inhibit creative problem-solving
+   - Without enforcement, design steps may be skipped
+   - Hard gateways ensure proper architectural planning
+   - Objective metrics improve decision quality

 3. **Reference Systems Must Be Simple**
    - Reference formats should be easy to remember and use